10up/Ad-Refresh-Control/README.md

 ### Hooks

 ####`avc_refresh_interval_value`
 - Filters the default refresh interval value of 30 seconds.
-This hook is applied to the value at storage and retrieval phases.
+This filter is applied to the value at storage and retrieval phases.
 - Since 1.0.5

 **Usage:**